Increase User Engagement

 • Provide educators an easy way to click/or tap the completed activities button and fill out a survey

-Kikori can receive feedback on which activities are meeting educators' needs and improve their services.
+Kikori can receive feedback on which activities meet educators' needs and improve their services.

-• Implementing intuitive navigation and a streamlined activity library to educators also consistently voiced the need for stronger customization options to modify activities and match them to their particular learning environments
+• Implementing intuitive navigation and a streamlined activity library to educators who voiced their need for stronger customization options to modify activities and match them to their particular learning environments

 Wireframes, Prototyping, Usability Testing